jmankoff/interaction/assignments/colorpicker.md

 Inside the multi-color dial should be a circle that's color is the same as the live selected color.
 The color of the inner circle, which represents the color picker’s model, should update while you drag the thumb.
 In contrast, the colored box and text, which represent the application’s model, should update only when the mouse is released.

-# ColorPickerActivity.java
+# MainActivity.java

 ## Managing Application State

 The application layer of this problem should recieve information about the latest color selected by the color picker only through the listener you create.
 This means you are **prohibited** from leveraging a publicly accessibly field/function on the color picker to observe its state when necessary.

-The application layer should set the default color of `colorPicker` using `ColorPickerActivity#setStartingColor`, we provide this default as `ColorPicker.DEFAULT_VALUE` (it's red).
-It is also neccessary that `ColorPickerActivity#setStartingColor` triggers `onColorSelected`.
+The application layer should set the default color of `colorPicker` using `MainActivity#setStartingColor`, we provide this default as `ColorPicker.DEFAULT_VALUE` (it's red).
+It is also neccessary that `MainActivity#setStartingColor` triggers `onColorSelected`.

 ## Save Application Model using Bundle